replicatedhq/replicated-field-labs/labs/lab03-support-cli/README.md

 ### Investigating

-*At first glance, you may notice that something is entirely wrong with this instance.
+At first glance, you may notice that something is entirely wrong with this instance.
 You may even get a 502 error when trying to open kotsadm.

 ![kots-502](./img/kots-502.png)

-In this exercise, we'll review how to collect a support bundle when these types of errors arise.
+In this exercise, we'll review how to collect a support bundle when the admin console itself is having issues.
 However, to start, you should be able to access the KOTS UI for about 30 seconds at a time in between errors.
 So you'll want to *start by refreshing a few times* until the UI itself loads.